 Now that we have a clearer idea of what agile project management can do for your business, let’s take a deeper look at the potential pitfalls which come with it.
 When it comes to goal-setting, agile is no different than any other project management methodology.
 Mathew Coons, Chief of Human Resources at Studicus spoke on the matter: “Whether your employee is a senior developer or an onboarding junior, you should make sure that they have clear KPIs and deliverables presented to them.
 Once they’re clear on their goals, an agile work environment can take shape more organically.”

 For your team to bridge the gap between points A and B, you need to provide them with a prototype or a vision of the end product.
 Once the milestones are in place, a team can manage their workflow and collaborate to achieve the set goals in a streamlined manner.

 One of the worst things you can do for your business is to introduce agile as “the next big thing” without properly addressing the proverbial elephant in the room – “what is agile and how do we use it?”

-In order to avoid this, you should make sure that your employees are briefed on the basics of agile, specialized management tools and other factors which will play a pivotal role in future development.
-It’s also good practice to assign senior members to oversee the initial onboarding phase for less experienced employees in order for everyone to learn as much and as quickly as possible about agile.
+To avoid this, you should make sure that your employees are briefed on the basics of agile, specialized management tools, and other factors which will play a pivotal role in future development.
+It’s also good practice to assign senior members to oversee the initial onboarding phase for less experienced employees for everyone to learn as much and as quickly as possible about agile.

 3. Assuming agile is quick & simple